JellyRekt/CommandRegistrar/README.md

 ### Implement CommandExecutor
-Rather than using `org.bukkit.CommandExecutor`, you will implement the class `com.jellyrekt.commandtree.CommandExecutor`.
+Rather than using `org.bukkit.CommandExecutor`, you will implement the class `com.jellyrekt.commandtree.executor.CommandExecutor`.

 This interface provides the single method `execute`, which takes two arguments: